Copper Discovery Opportunities with a Hedge

 Royalty Hedge: Copaquire

 Chilean Metals holds a 3 percent net smelter return royalty on future production from the Chile-based Copaquire property it sold to Teck.
-The property is adjacent to Teck’s Quebrada Blanca mine which is expected to run out of leachable ore resources by 2019 at current production levels.
+The property is adjacent to Teck’s Quebrada Blanca mine which is expected to run out of leachable ore resources by 2019 at current production levels and is also nearby Anglo-Xstrata-Mitsui’s massive Collahuasi copper mine.

 Terry Lynch —Chairman and CEO